blimmer/maximize-your-output-talk/slides.md

 - Wat ...
   - how did I get to this blog post / wiki page?
 - Something needed to deliver the story ...
-  - Have you learned enough to deliver the story?
+  - have I learned enough to deliver the story?
-  - Is there more to learn later?
+  - is there more to learn later?

 ---